-There are two main types of stem cell transplantation, one that replaces the patient's blood with his or her own stem cells (autologous), and one that gets replacement stem cells from a donor (allogeneic).
+There are two main types of stem cell transplantation, one that replaces the patient's blood with their own stem cells (autologous), and one that gets replacement stem cells from a donor (allogeneic).
+Reduced-intensity allogeneic stem cell transplant (also called a nonmyeloablative transplant) uses lower doses of chemotherapy than a standard allogeneic transplant.
+Some older or sicker patients may be helped by this treatment.
 Talk to your doctor about whether a stem cell transplant is a treatment for you.